 A presidential election held on February 25th proved contentious, with widespread irregularities in voting and significant violence.
 The national election commission declared on March 1st ruling party candidate Bola Tinubu as the winner with 36.6% of the votes cast.
 However, opposition parties have thus far refused to accept the results and called for a redo, pointing to the fact that many polling places opened late on election day.
 Meanwhile, the country has been reeling for months from a botched currency reform which has completely paralyzed Nigeria’s cash-dependent informal economy.

-Western Oil and Agricultural Firms at Risk from Nigerian Supply Chain Disruption
+Supply Chain Management in Nigeria: Western Oil and Agricultural Firms at Risk

 Many foreign companies are at risk of having their imports from Nigeria disrupted.
 Nigeria’s main export is petroleum, with crude oil, petroleum gas, and refined oil collectively accounting for around 86% of exports by value.
 However, the country’s cash cow has suffered greatly in recent years with production down to nearly half of its level in 2020.